stefang/strategy-artnet/README.md

 # `iotes/strategy-artnet`

-A strategy to send artnet messages.
+A strategy to send DMX messages via artnet.

 ## Usage

 ```
-import strategy from '@iotes/strategy-artnet'
+import strategy from '@iotes/strategy-dmx'

 // TODO: DEMONSTRATE USAGE
 ```

+## How to create a strategy

+Documentation on how to create a strategy is [avaliable here](https://iotes.dev/docs/advanced/strategies)